tcltk/tcl/doc/markdown/OpenFileChnl.md

 Data queued for output may not appear on the output device immediately, due to internal buffering.
 If the data should appear immediately, call **Tcl\_Flush** after the call to **Tcl\_WriteChars**, or set the **-buffering** option on the channel to **none**.
 If you wish the data to appear as soon as a complete line is accepted for output, set the **-buffering** option on the channel to **line** mode.

 The return value of **Tcl\_WriteChars** is a count of how many bytes were accepted for output to the channel.
 This is either -1 to indicate that an error occurred or another number greater than zero to indicate success.
-If an error occurs, **Tcl\_WriteChars** records a POSIX error code that may be retrieved with **Tcl\_GetErrno**.
+If an error occurs, **Tcl\_WriteChars** records a POSIX error code that may be retrieved with [Tcl\_GetErrno][SetErrno].

 Newline characters in the output data are translated to platform-specific end-of-line sequences according to the **-translation** option for the channel.
 This is done even if the channel has no encoding.

 **Tcl\_WriteObj** is similar to **Tcl\_WriteChars** except it accepts a Tcl value whose contents will be output to the channel.
 The characters in *writeObjPtr*'s string representation are converted to the channel's encoding and queued for output to *channel*.
 As a performance optimization, when writing to a channel with the encoding [binary], characters are not converted as they are written.
 Instead, the bytes in *writeObjPtr*'s internal representation as a byte-array value are written to the channel.
 The byte-array representation of the value will be constructed if it is needed.
-In this way, byte-oriented data can be read from a channel, manipulated by calling **Tcl\_GetByteArrayFromObj** and related functions, and then written to a channel without the expense of encoding conversion.
+In this way, byte-oriented data can be read from a channel, manipulated by calling [Tcl\_GetByteArrayFromObj][ByteArrObj] and related functions, and then written to a channel without the expense of encoding conversion.

 **Tcl\_Write** is similar to **Tcl\_WriteChars** except that it does not do encoding conversions, regardless of the channel's encoding.
 It is deprecated and exists for backwards compatibility with non-internationalized Tcl extensions.
 It accepts *bytesToWrite* bytes of data at *byteBuf* and queues them for output to *channel*.
 If *bytesToWrite* is negative, **Tcl\_Write** expects *byteBuf* to be null-terminated and it outputs everything up to the null.